-Introduction - Scattering experiments act as a probe revealing at a macroscopic scale the properties of collisional processes that occur at a microscopic scale.
-Since the seminal works of H. Geiger, E. Marsden and E. Rutherford [1-3], such experiments have remained a method of choice to probe atoms, molecules and their interactions.
-In short, the description of scattering in quantum mechanics gives rise to two remarkable features: firstly the quantum description of the collision process leads to its decomposition in terms of partial scattering waves [4], secondly, each of the collisional partners can itself be described as a matter-wave, which can be in a superposition of several components with well defined momenta, leading to multiple elementary collisional processes happening all "at once".
-As a result, quantum scattering exemplifies a key feature of quantum mechanics: waveparticle duality.
+Scattering experiments act as a probe revealing at a macroscopic scale the properties of collisional processes that occur at a microscopic scale.
+Since the seminal works of Geiger, Marsden and Rutherford [1-3], such experiments have remained a method of choice to probe atoms, molecules and their interactions.
+In short, the description of scattering in quantum mechanics gives rise to two remarkable features: firstly the quantum description of the collision process leads to its decomposition in terms of partial scattering waves [4], secondly, each of the collisional partners can itself be described as a matter-wave, which can be in a superposition of several components with well defined momenta, leading to multiple elementary collisional processes happening all 'at once'.
+As a result, quantum scattering exemplifies a key feature of quantum mechanics: wave-particle duality.

 With the advent of cold atom samples, this topic has been revisited with only a few partial waves involved.
 The characterization of the collisional properties, and in particular of the s-wave scattering length, was performed either using photoassociation measurements [5-8] or studying the kinetics towards equilibrium of an atomic sample [9, 10].
 In this latter type of measurements, the interplay between partial waves turns out to be subtle: the thermalization rate involves partial waves interferences while the collision rate does not [11].
-Using a 1D collider geometry, the experiments of Refs.
-[12, 13] have captured quantum scattering in its purest form: at low energy, the s-wave collisions create a spherical shell of pair-correlated atoms, and at slightly higher energy the volume occupied by the scattered atoms reflect the interference between partial waves.
-Such colliderlike experiments have also been carried out with different species [14].
-More recently, second- and thirdorder correlations between momentum-correlated atoms in a collisional halo have been investigated, opening quantum-nonlocality tests to ensembles of massive particles [15, 16].
+Using a 1D collider geometry, the experiments of references [12, 13] have captured quantum scattering in its purest form: at low energy, the s-wave collisions create a spherical shell of pair-correlated atoms, and at slightly higher energy the volume occupied by the scattered atoms reflect the interference between partial waves.
+Such collider-like experiments have also been carried out with different species [14, 15].
+More recently, second- and third-order correlations between momentum-correlated atoms in a collisional halo have been investigated [16, 17], opening quantum-nonlocality tests to ensembles of massive particles [18].